- All entries must have been created and aired from January 1, 2022 through December 31, 2022.

 - All entries must have been created by Active or Life Members in good standing.
 If you are not currently an active member, you may join and submit your membership dues for both 2022 and 2023.
 Then, you may enter work completed by December 31, 2022.

 - At least 80% of each individual entry must be the work of the entrant.

 - Teams of two or more members may enter stories together.
 Each member must have contributed at least 30% to the entry.
 This will, by definition, limit team entries to a maximum of three entrants, no matter how many people contributed to the entry.
-Team entries must be uploaded only once for the entire team, but each entrant must pay a separate entry fee and list the entry on their own individual entry form and summary sheets, indicating that it is a team entry.
-Team members must also indicate on their summary sheet (under the Special Notes section) how many total people worked on the entry.
+Team entries may be entered only once for the entire team, but each entrant must pay a separate entry fee and list the entry name on their own individual entry form and indicate that it is a team entry.
+Team members must indicate on their summary sheet how many total people worked on the entry.

 - The Video Contest Committee reserves the right to disqualify any entry.